Comparison of rugby league and rugby union: Scoring

 Union and league have the same ways of scoring, but there are significant differences in the points awarded, and a few minor differences in the laws governing the scoring of tries.

 The try is the main way of scoring in both codes; there are some subtle differences between the two codes, but the most obvious difference is that a try is worth 5 points in rugby union and 4 points in rugby league.
-In both games, a conversion following a try is worth 2 points.
-A player tackled just short of the try-line in rugby union can legitimately reach across it and place the ball down for a try.
+A player tackled just short of the try-line in rugby league cannot reach across it and place the ball down for a try.
 This is not allowed in rugby league unless the momentum of the player continues to take him over the line in one continuous movement.
 If the tackle is complete, such a move would constitute a "double movement" and the try would be disallowed.
+The double movement rule is not explicit in rugby union but has been applied for similar movements.

-A drop goal is worth 3 points in union and 1 in league.
+In both games, a conversion following a try is worth 2 points.
+A drop goal is worth 3 points in union and 1 in league (although in the NRL, drop goals from more than 40m out of the try line are worth 2 points).
 A penalty goal is worth 3 points in union and 2 points in league.
 Due to the increased prevalence of infringements during contesting of the ball, penalties are a much more common occurrence in union than in league.
-This, combined with the higher number of points with a successful penalty conversion, results in penalties forming a considerably higher percentage of total points in a match of Rugby Union.
+This, combined with the higher number of points with a successful penalty conversion, results in penalties forming a considerably higher percentage of total points in a match of rugby union.

 Laws

 Use of a penalty box (or "sin bin") was introduced by rugby league in 1980.
 Rugby union had been experimenting with the same concept since 1979, although it was not formally sanctioned until 2001.

 Video referee technology was first used for rugby league in 1996 and for rugby union in 2001.

-In rugby league the ball may be thrown or knocked out of play deliberately, while in union those are penalty offences.
+In rugby league, the ball may be thrown or knocked out of play deliberately, while in union those are penalty offences.
 Kicking the ball out of play is legal in both codes.

 When taking free or penalty kicks with a "tap and go" option, rugby league permits a stylised kick with the ball being tapped against the foot or lower leg while union requires the ball to leave the hands of the kicker.
 This difference in emphasis on a relatively trivial phase of play can be seen as indicative of the core differences between the games.
 In league, the kick is stylised as its purpose is to restart the game and to move to the run and tackle main play as quickly as possible.
 In union, where every phase of play has some element of competition, the trivial need to release the ball at any kick can result in a fumble that may give the opposition a chance to either contest possession or, if "knocked-on", will cause them to be awarded a scrum.